 Your brand needs to capture travelers’ attention during micro-moments; to do this, according to Google, you need to “be there” (i.e. be visible and present for their moments) and “be useful” (i.e. provide relevant information to meet the consumers’ needs at that moment).

 To return to our South Florida-bound traveler during her time-to-make-a-plan stage: when she searches for best hotels in West Palm Beach or Palm Beach hotels with spas, for example, you need to be there.
-Through integrated strategies, including SEO, content marketing, social media, Facebook ads, display ads, etc., you can achieve visibility in the search results pages.
+Through integrated strategies, including SEO, content marketing, social media, Facebook ads, hotel ads, etc., you can achieve visibility in the search results pages.

 The next step is to put that spotlight to good use: what do you have to offer this traveler?
 You need a mobile responsive site that loads ultra-fast and gives your target audience the information they need to make their decision: prices, amenities, nearby features and attractions, whether or not you have a gorgeous pool with lounge chairs and fluffy towels and… (people can dream throughout all the phases of their journey!).